-Board of Directors Northern Virginia Chapter Association of Government Accountants P.O.
-Box 23692 Washington, DC 20026-3692
+To the Board of Trustees of Northern Virginia Chapter Association of Government Accountants P.O.
+Box 23692 Washington, DC 20026-692

-I have reviewed the accompanying financial statements of Northern Virginia Chapter, Association of Government Accountants, which comprise the statement of position as of June 30, 2016, and the related statements of activities and, cash flows for the year then ended, and the related notes to the financial statements.
-A review includes primarily applying analytical procedures to management's financial data and making inquiries of company management.
+I have reviewed the accompanying financial statements of Northern Virginia Chapter Association of Government Accountants (a nonprofit corporation), which comprise the statement of financial position as of June 30, 2018 and 2017, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of entity management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, I do not express such an opinion.